What is the difference between an accountant and a bookkeeper?

 Job Description of an Accountant

-An accountant follows standard, principles, and requirements set out in accounting for the analysis and interpretation of the recorded financial data.
+An accountant follows standards, principles, and requirements set out in accounting for the analysis and interpretation of the recorded financial data.
 To report the financial performance and conditions for a company, the accountant takes on tasks such as;

 - Analysis of financial transactions